Seal_of_Cleveland,_Ohio

 Am I eligible to apply?

 Nonprofit organizations or partners with a healthy nonprofit fiscal agent are eligible to apply.
-Cleveland Neighborhood Safety Fund (CNSF) will not consider brand new programs or capital requests during this round.

-Where do I direct questions about my application?
+Where do I direct questions?

 The CNSF has its own email address actively monitored by Cleveland Foundation staff.
 You can direct all questions to: NeighborhoodSafetyFund@clevefdn.org